-In the late 1960s and early 1970s, a more permanent federal law was enacted to help with the oil shortages of that time.
+In 1973, a more permanent federal law was put in place to help with the shortages of the time.
 But Arizona asked for – and was eventually granted an exemption.

 According to an Arizona Republic editorial from 1969, the reason was the state's extreme heat.
 If Arizona were to observe Daylight Saving Time, the sun would stay out until 9 p.m. in the summer (instead of 8 p.m., like it does currently).

 "[Data] clearly show that we must wait until about 9 p.m.
 DST to start any night-time activity such as drive-in movies, moonlight rides, convincing little children it’s bedtime, etc," the editorial stated.
 "And it’s still hot as blazes!"

 Another Arizona Republic editorial from 1968 stated, "Drive-in theaters, the parents of small children, the bars, the farmers and those who do business with California" were against Daylight Saving time while "power companies, the evening golfers, the late risers, and the people with business interests on the Eastern seaboard" were for it.